 The financial statements are prepared using the accrual basis of accounting.
-The accrual basis of accounting recognizes revenue as it is earned and measurable.
-Expenditures are recognized as they are incurred and measurable base upon cost of goods and services consumed.
+The accrual basis of accounting recognizes reverue as it is earned and measurable.
+Expenditures are recognized as they are incurred and measurable based upon cost of goods and services consumed.

-H) USE OF ESTMATES
+H) USE OF EST MATES

-The prevaration of the financial statements in accordance with Canadian public sector accounting standard requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial ements and the reported amounts of revenue and expenditures during the reporting period.
-Accounts receivable are stated after evaluation as to their collectibility and an appropriate allowance a doubtful accounts is provided where necessary.
+The prefaration of the financial statements in accordance with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenditures during the reporting period.
+Accounts receivable are stated after evaluation as to their collectibility and an appropriate allowance for doubtful accounts is provided where necessary.
 Amortization is based on the estimated useful lives of tangible capital assets.

+.
 CASH